 If you are over the age of 50, you have the option to make "catch up" contributions to maximize your retirement savings.
 There was no increase in catch up contribution limits for 2018.
 The limit remains the same as it was in 2017: $6,000.

 Total Annual Maximum Contributions take into account all possible sources of plan income.
-The new limit for 2018 is $55,000.
+The new limit is $55,000.
 This is an increase of $1,000 from the 2017 maximum.
 For those over 50 who choose to make a catch-up contribution of $6,000, the limit is $61,000.
-You can learn details about why taking advantage of this maximum is a good idea from our educational article on the Solo 401(k)’s unique features.
+You can learn details about why taking advantage of this maximum is a good idea from our educational article on the Solo 401(k)'s unique features.

 At the time of this writing, contribution limits for IRAs have remained unchanged for several years.
 The most recent increase was in 2013.
 If you're using an IRA, the contribution limits remain the same as they did last year: $5,500 for individuals under 50, and $6,500 for individuals over 50.
 For many people planning their retirement, this is yet another compelling reason to look into the Self-Directed 401(k).